Cycle Sicily's South

 Should you require assistance, local 24/7 telephone support will also be available throughout your trip.

 21 speed touring bikes are available for hire.
-Rental bikes come equipped with a basic repair kit, pump and helmet (though we recommend using your own).
+Rental bikes come equipped with a basic repair kit, pump and a helmet (though we recommend using your own).
 Male and female frames are available.
 If you’d like to hire a bike, please let us know your height and frame size you currently ride.

 EBikes are also available for hire if you would like a power assisted ride.
 For more information on EBikes please click here.